SLywnow/Kopia-for-Unity/README.md

 # **How to install**
 1. Launch Kopia GUI or launch Kopia server
-2. Install Asset: merge the Assets folder of your project with the Assets folder of this repository and install [SLywnow basic](https://github.com/SLywnow/slywnow_basic)
+2. Install Asset: open .unitypackage from this repository and install [SLywnow basic](https://github.com/SLywnow/slywnow_basic) same way
 3. Open the SLywnow/Kopia UI window
 4. Set path to kopia.exe file, example: C:\KopiaUI\resources\server (only folder, not file) and press Save & Check
 5. If you set right path and server started, then on top you'll see "Connected" text.
 Now you're ready to use asset